-The Queen Street Corridor between Etobicoke Creek and Highway 410 is planned to transform into a pedestrian-friendly, mixed-use and transit-oriented environment in accordance with its Urban Growth Centre designation in both the Growth Plan for the Greater Golden Horseshoe (the "Growth Plan") and the Official Plan.
+The Queen Street Corridor between Etobicoke Creek and Highway 410 is planned to transform into a pedestrian and bicycle friendly, mixed-use and transit-oriented environment in accordance with its UGC (UGC) designation in both the Growth Plan for the Greater Golden Horseshoe (the "Growth Plan") and the Official Plan.
 However, the zoning within this area has not been updated to conform to both the Growth Plan and Official Plan policies.
-The current permitted uses along the Queen Street Corridor generally reflect the historical low density and highway commercial development typical of suburban areas in the City and have the potential to hinder the City's ability to achieve the planning objectives for the area.
-Continuing to allow this type of development would entrench existing land use patterns and make it more difficult for the City to achieve its long term growth forecasts.
+The current permitted uses along the Queen Street Corridor generally reflect the historical low density and highway commercial development typical of suburban areas in the City.
+Continuing to allow this type of development would entrench existing land use patterns and make it more difficult for the City to achieve its planning objectives and long term growth forecasts.

 In order to realize the full transformation of this important corridor in the City into a vibrant mixed-use centre, City Council on November 8, 2017 directed staff to initiate a planning study for the lands located within the Queen Street Corridor, generally between Etobicoke Creek and Highway 410 (see Appendix 1 - Location Map).

-In response to the above Council resolution, WSP was hired by the City to complete the Queen Street Corridor Land Use Study.
+WSP was hired by the City to complete the Queen Street Corridor Land Use Study.

 On November 8, 2017, City Council passed Interim Control By-law 246-2017 to protect lands within the Queen Street Corridor study area.
-The Interim Control By-law (ICBL) prohibits new uses, with the exception of certain uses specified in the by-law, and the erection, enlargement or replacement of any land, building or structure within a defined area of the Urban Growth Centre for a period of one year while the City conducts a study of the planning policies and zoning regulations applicable to that area.
+The Interim Control By-law (ICBL) prohibits new uses, with the exception of certain uses specified in the by-law, and the erection, enlargement or replacement of any land, building or structure within a defined area of the UGC for a period of one year while the City conducts a study of the planning policies and zoning regulations applicable to that area.